Upscale Print

 Key decisions

-Treat AI as workflow infrastructure, not a marketing trick
+AI as workflow infrastructure, not a headline feature

 What mattered most